MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 ## Analyzing high-level results

-After you record a snapshot you'll get the following insights:
+After you record a snapshot, you get the following insights:

-* The **Active Apps** chart shows the apps that where active during the recording of the profile.
+* The **Active Apps** chart shows the apps that were active during the recording of the profile.
 They were either running or called other apps.
 The duration represents the time you might save by removing an app.

 You can use the **App Name** and **App Publisher** actions to filter the charts to view the aggregated time spent per publisher, and across multiple apps from a publisher.